 5. Produce High-Quality Work

 Respond to comments and revision requests professionally.
-Ask for client feedback after a project is done — it shows that you care and you can take the opportunity to find out works and what doesn’t for each client so you can improve client satisfaction in subsequent assignments.
+Ask for client feedback after a project is done — it shows that you care, and you can take the opportunity to find out what works and what doesn’t for each client so you can improve client satisfaction in subsequent assignments.

-Freelance writing can be a competitive marketplace and if clients aren’t happy with your service, they’d find another writer.
+Freelance writing can be a competitive marketplace, and if clients aren’t happy with your service, they will find another writer.

 When you adopt a professional and client-centric attitude, you’ll not only build lasting client relationships that’ll fill your writing schedule but also get more referrals and glowing recommendations that’ll help you attract more clients.

 Editors Note: This post was written by nDash community member Ling Wong.
 With extensive experience in content creation, Ling Wong frequently writes for SaaS, IT, and marketing companies.
 To learn more about Ling – or have her write content for your brand – check out her nDash writer profile.